jabrena/livingrobots/README.md

     http://192.168.0.101/ogm/index2.htm

-I have to analyze continue working in this development to create a map from the living room and evolve the system using Bayes theory.
+I have to analyze continue working in this development to create a map from the living room and later, evolve the system using Bayes theory.

 http://www.cs.ox.ac.uk/people/michael.wooldridge/teaching/robotics/lect05.pdf